atomirex/umbrella/README.md

 When it's running you should be able to access it at https://DOMAIN/umbrella/sfu .

-#### Locally
-Running locally should be a question of running the umbrella executable, in a directory with the service.crt and service.key files created earlier (see [KEYS_SETUP.md](KEYS_SETUP.md) ).
-Port 8081 will need to be available and accessible.
-Then you can visit: https://HOSTNAME:8081/sfu

 #### Connecting the two
 The real party trick here is a joint session across SFUs.
-To do this access the server to push to the other (most likely local to cloud, so local), and visit https://HOSTNAME:8081/trunk .
+To do this access the server to push to the other (most likely local to cloud, so local), and visit https://HOSTNAME:8081/servers .
 In the text field put the websocket address for the other server and press the button.
 The websocket address is "wsb" instead of "sfu", and the protocol is "wss" instead of "https".
-For example: wss://DOMAIN/umbrella/wsb To stop trunking clear the input field and press "Set trunk".
+For example: wss://DOMAIN/umbrella/wsb To stop trunking remove the server connection.

 What should happen is all client data for each SFU is relayed to every client of both SFUs, as the result of the data going over the connection between the relays.

- his is a hacked up UI, but it does work.
+This is a hacked up UI, but it does work.

+#### Using RTSP for cameras
+Assuming you can access the rtsp feed of a camera (verifiable using VLC) you can ingest from the camera.
+Different camera brands are more/less reliable for this, and the whole feature is highly experimental, creating a whole load of new problems.

+A RTSP camera acts as a server, so to use it you add a server on the same page as connecting between SFUs, i.e. https://HOSTNAME:8081/servers The format is something like rtsp://yourcameraname:yourcamerapassword@CAMERAIP/stream1 but it will vary based on your camera brand.

+This only brings in video for now.

 ## How do I develop against it?
 This is a real proof of concept mess.
 Any focused PRs or issues are welcome, as are forks.
 Assume zero stability at this stage.